matthewmullin01/decodable.io/README.md

 ## Stack

 This project was built using Vue.
 It is a side project that I did primarily to learn the basics of Vue.
-It has also proven to be an incredibly usefull application for me personally as I am decoding K8s secrets almost on a daily basis.
+It has also proven to be an incredibly useful application for me personally as I am decoding K8s secrets almost on a daily basis.

-My design guidance was to focus on user experience by keeping things simple and understandabe.
+I aimed to keep the user experience simple and understandable.

-No CSS frameworks/libraries were used.
+No CSS frameworks or component libraries were used.

-## Project setup
+## Installation

 ```
 yarn install
 ```

-### Compiles and hot-reloads for development
+### Run locally

 ```
 yarn serve
 ```

-### Compiles and minifies for production
+### Build

 ```
 yarn build
 ```

-### Lints and fixes files
+### Linting

 ```
 yarn lint